tonyfroc/mr-roboger/README.md

 Code: beepBoop(12);
 Expected Output: [0, 'Beep', 'Boop', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep', 'Beep', 'Boop']

-#Describe robotUtility()

-Test: "Do not accept a number greater than 100"
-Code: beepBoop(101);
-Expected Output: "**System Malfunction** ERROR: Mr. Roboger can not compute numbers larger than 100";

-Test: "Do not accept a number less than or equal to 0"
-Code: beepBoop(-1);
-Expected Output: "**System Malfunction** ERROR: Mr. Roboger can not compute numbers larger than 100";

 ## Setup/Installation Requirements

 - Download git